brainfucksec/brainfucksec.github.io/_posts/2022-03-20-a-good-privacy-list.md

 ### Donations

-If you want and if you can, you can support me with a small donation:
+If you want, you can support me with a small donation:

 **Bitcoin**
 ```